-Dengue (say "DEN-gay") fever is a disease caused by a virus that is carried by mosquitos.
+Dengue (say "DEN-gay") fever is a disease caused by a virus that is carried by mosquitoes.
 Mild cases cause a rash and flu-like symptoms.
 Some people, especially children, can get more serious forms of the illness (severe dengue).

 Dengue fever is spread through the bite of mosquitoes that carry the virus.
-These mosquitos bite during the day.
+These mosquitoes bite during the day.
 The biggest risk is at cooler times of the day like sunrise or late in the afternoon.
-The mosquitos breed in standing water, usually in cities or towns.
+The mosquitoes breed in standing water, usually in cities or towns.
 The virus cannot spread from person to person through casual contact.
 People who have dengue fever should be protected from mosquito bites.
 If a mosquito bites an infected person, the mosquito becomes infected with the virus and can pass it to other people.

 Dengue is found throughout the tropics and subtropics.
 It is widespread throughout Central and South America, Africa, Asia, and Oceania.
 Dengue outbreaks have happened in southern parts of the United States and Hawaii.